 Seed Starting in a Cold Frame

-Gardeners can start seeds under the cold frame in the ground or in flats.
+Gardeners can start seeds under the cold frame in the ground or flats.
 Some seeds are fussy about germination temperatures, so a thermometer is helpful to determine the right time to start seeds.
-Some cold tolerant seeds to start under the cold frame include sweet alyssum, forget-me-not flowers, sweet peas, California poppies, bachelor's buttons, and annual larkspur.
+Some cold-tolerant seeds to start under the cold frame include sweet alyssum, forget-me-not flowers, sweet peas, California poppies, bachelor's buttons, and annual larkspur.

-Gardeners can line the bottom of the cold frame with black cloth or plastic to capture the heat of the day and speed up germination of warm weather annuals like zinnias, cosmos, and marigolds.
+Gardeners can line the bottom of the cold frame with black cloth or plastic to capture the heat of the day and speed up the germination of warm weather annuals such as zinnias, cosmos, and marigolds.
 Keep a close eye on your cold frame and vent it if the temperature gets too warm to avoid baking tender young seedlings.